 for the rising Hispanic consumer market share.

 with terrorism concerns likely far into the future.
-GMI
+THE US IS SIMPLY

 and global market share for many American based companies such as

 Airlines (AA) and McDonalds (MCD).
 Today, 20% of international

 are less likely to travel to U.S. or purchase American

 services due to U.S. war in Iraq and unilateral foreign policy.
 This